Multi-DAO/ambassadaos/README.md

 ## What is this repo?

-The following code folders exist as a framework for creating & maintaining MultiDAOs.
+The following code folders exist as a framework for creating and maintaining MultiDAOs.
 Currently there are no tools to help with developing the concept, so this repo will be a way for testing the theory and ideas of MultiDAOs.

 This repo also stems from experiments between Croncat and other DAOs, and the topic was part of a talk at NEARCON Alpha.
 You can checkout the [slides for that presentation here](https://docs.google.com/presentation/d/1QtyyE6VuHWyzwkyl8dAKCWZYMBx-y0viSIJmuen67f4/edit?usp=sharing).